40 Foods Women Over 40 Should Avoid Like the Plague

-What do Doritos and takeout have in common?
-They both contain MSG.
-Not only that, but the triangular chips are colored with artificial dyes such as Red 40 and Yellow 6, which have been linked to cancer.
+Not only do Doritos contain MSG, but the triangular chips are colored with artificial dyes such as Red 40 and Yellow 6, which have been linked to cancer.
 To top it off, the party favorite also lists artificial flavors in its ingredient list, but doesn’t specify which.

 White Pasta & White Bread